History whispers around every corner at the ruins of Philippi.

-To visit the Philippi archaeological site, we traveled by bus through the small Greek city of Kavala (population 70,000) – built on a hill in eastern Macedonia and sporting a still-standing Roman aqueduct.
+To visit the Philippi archaeological site, we traveled by bus from the small port city of Kavala – population 70,000.
+(Kavala is built on a hill in eastern Macedonia and sports a still-standing Roman aqueduct.)

 He eventually became so rich that he earned over a whopping 1 billion dollars a year in today’s money.